Skip to content

 def write(self, context: OutputContext, obj: Any) -> None:

-"""Write a PySpark DataFrame or execute a DeltaMergeBuilder.
+"""Write a PySpark DataFrame or `DeltaMerge`.

-- If *obj* is a ``DeltaMergeBuilder``, calls ``.execute()``.
+- If *obj* is a `DeltaMerge`, builds and executes a merge.

 - Otherwise writes via ``saveAsTable`` with the configured